jaysonhabitan/events-api/README.md

 ```
 php artisan serve
 ```
-After running the command you should see the Laravel's development server, and it usually runs on:
+After running the command you should see Laravel's development server, and it usually runs on:
 ``` sh
 http://127.0.0.1:8000
 ```
-Otherwise use whatever Laravel gave you.
+Otherwise, use whatever Laravel gave you.

 ---

 ### How to use the application:

-Assuming that you already have a running development server, we can now use it as a base url and use it to call available API endpoints within the application.
+Assuming that you already have a running development server, we can now use it as a base URL and use it to call available API endpoints within the application.

 #### REST API Routes
 ---
 #### 1. Authentication
-Before we can call any API endpoints, we must first login using a valid credentials.
-We may login using the following endpoint:
+Before we can call any API endpoints, we must first log in using valid credentials.
+We may log in using the following endpoint:

 ##### Login API:
 Method: `POST`